linde641/Trading/README.md

 need to be a check in code to make sure I didn’t accidentally mix them up which could lead to a catastrophic over/under order. ex buy 1000 contracts instead of 10 because 10 contracts = 1000 shares etc.

 May need to update trade.initOrder because I just made it so that the orders are initialized with a limit 0 price by default.
 There will need to be more work done at order placement time to update the price before it is sent.
+-Update 7/8/16: Currently sets the order’s price in the functions trade.enterTrade() and trade.exitTrade() via a call to getPrice().
+Current implementation of getPrice is just returning “last”.
+Will need to change this to use market depth later.

 Still need to initialize the map from order IDs to watchlist index (ticker IDs) Need to get all open orders at startup and populate hash map accordingly.